deephealthproject/promort_pipeline/README.md

 A working environment is provided by the *Dockerfile* in the parent folder, which automatically installs the latest version of [**gdrcopy**](https://github.com/NVIDIA/gdrcopy).
 It is also necessary to build and load the **gdrdrv** kernel module in the host before running the container.
 Please note that the versions of **gdrcopy** on the docker image and the host must be the same.

 The **code** folder has the following sub-directories:
  * **opt_mpi**: The *cpp* sub-folder includes the code to implement mpi functionalities along with the extension of the SGD optimizer.
-The *pybind* sub-folder includes the code to create python bindings
+The *pybind* sub-folder includes the code to create python bindings.
- * **examples**: code of the mnist and imagenette examples
+ * **examples**: Code of the mnist and imagenette examples.
- * **utils**: some utility scripts to create python bindings, download datasets and generate yaml files starting from a dataset directory.
+ * **utils**: Some utility scripts to create python bindings, download datasets and generate yaml files starting from a dataset directory.

 ## How to Run the Docker container to test the examples
 Run the following commands from the parent folder to create the docker image and run the container: